oracle/python-cx_Oracle/doc/src/installation.rst

 Using cx_Oracle requires Oracle Client libraries to be installed.
 These provide the necessary network connectivity allowing cx_Oracle to access an Oracle Database instance.
-Oracle Client versions 12.2, 12.1 and 11.2 are supported.
+Oracle Client versions 18, 12 and 11.2 are supported.

-    - If your database is remote, then download the free `Oracle Instant Client
+    - If your database is on a remote computer, then download the free `Oracle Instant Client
       <http://www.oracle.com/technetwork/database/database-technologies/instant-client/overview/index.html>`__
       "Basic" or "Basic Light" package for your operating system